 The Fairfax County Juvenile and Domestic Relations District Court (JDRDC) adjudicates juvenile matters, offenses committed by adults against juveniles, and family matters except divorce.
 The Court Services Unit (CSU) of JDRDC offers comprehensive probation and residential services for youth, services to adults experiencing domestic and/or family difficulties and adult probation services to residents of Fairfax County, the City of Fairfax and the towns of Herndon, Vienna, and Clifton.
-JDRDC is funded primarily County from general funds.
+JDRDC is funded primarily from County general funds.
 Additional sources of funds include the Virginia Department of Juvenile Justice (DJJ), local court collections, and federal and state grants.

-Juvenile and Domestic Relations District Court supports the following County Vision Elements: Maintaining Safe and Caring Communities
+Juvenile and Domestic Relations District Court supports the following County Vision Elements: